mindful-math/mindful-math.github.io/content/post/spacedLearning.md

 - Maintaining these clusters as they evolve over time
 - Recommending problems to users that are difficult works up until the research level and then you might have problems not tied to one cluster in particular
 - Maybe we could organize problems as fuzzy / hierarchical clusters and the number of memberships contributes to its ELO (i.e. combining calculus with probability with time = stochastic calculus which is hard)
-- A savy student might want to learn a cluster that overarches the most # of problems.
+- A savy student might want to learn a cluster that over arches the most # of problems.
 For instance, developing mathematical maturity and programming ability might allow you to tackle most problems posed on the internet.
 They should realize that this cluster has many tentacles but if they learn the hardest subproblems (sampling the branches), then they can do this quite well
 - Here's the dilemma that we need to figure out: students at the beginning need reinforcement (and learning is hindered initially by memorization - recalling facts, tactics, etc.), but after some time, learning transpires more so to a student's discipline and problem-solving abilities - combining various tactics together.
 - For me learning comp math, the learning process was 1) tactics training (picking a problem type - induction, dynamic programming, geometry, etc.) and actively recalling the tactic in the problem, then when that tactic crystallizes into longer term memory, pivoting to another tactic until a base set of tactics are learned and you can sample problems that combine them together.
 - How can I organize the database easily to have these categories, ELO ratings, etc.?